-Library instruction on research techniques and library resources is available for individuals, small groups, or entire classes for general or subject- specific content.
-Instruction may be held in a single session or a series of sessions in a computer lab, in the Reference Room, or in the classroom.
+Library instruction on research techniques and library resources is available for individuals, small groups, or entire classes for general or subject-specific content.
+Instruction may be held in a single session or a series of sessions online, in the Reference Room, in a computer lab, or in the classroom.

 You will receive confirmation of the session within 24 hours of the request.
-If you do not receive confirmation, please email Erica Street with your request.
+If you do not receive confirmation, please email Carolyn Oakes with your request.

 Instruction sessions are designed to teach students important concepts in Information Literacy.
 You can read the College's definition of Information Literacy below, as well as the six frameworks of Information Literacy provided by the Association of College & Research Libraries.